CoreOptd/Madness-Server-Guide/README.md

 The CurseForge launcher, allows you to have multiple profiles of Minecraft with their own designated worlds, resourcepacks, mods etc. and it also allows for profile exporting and importing which is one of the reasons that it is recommended.

 > [!NOTE]
-> The following 4 steps are for those who don't have the CurseForge app installed(you can skip these steps if you have the app already installed)
+> The following 4 steps are for those who don't have the CurseForge app installed(you can skip these steps if you have the app already installed)\
-> If you have CurseForge already you can skip the the 5th Step [HERE](https://github.com/CoreOptd/Madness-Server-Guide/tree/main#step-5)
+> If you have CurseForge installed already you can skip the the 5th Step [HERE](https://github.com/CoreOptd/Madness-Server-Guide/tree/main#step-5)

 ### STEP 1
 Go to the CurseForge Launcher's download page: (https://www.curseforge.com/download/app)